 Our existing accommodation is insufficient for both our current and future needs as a growing church and we have been considering for some time how best to deal with the problem.
-The former HSBC bank at 550 Beverley Road coming up for sale in 2017 offered a God-given opportunity and, in autumn 2017, our bid for its purchase was accepted.
+In autumn 2017, we bought the former HSBC bank at 550 Beverley Road , which is adjacent to the Newland Christian Centre and backs on to the grounds of St John's.

 Since then there has been an intense period of planning.
 We have discussed with the various church group leaders and examined the building's potential.
-We have evolved plans, adjusting as we went to keep the estimated cost within a figure which we think is achievable.
+We have evolved plans, adjusting as we went to keep the estimated cost within a figure which we think is achievable - £300,000.

 The intention is to make the old bank and the Newland Christian Centre into an integrated and enlarged Centre.
 This would meet our need for additional and flexible accommodation and facilities and would provide a base for our expanding ministry in years to come.
 The parish hall, which is nearing the end of its life, could then be demolished.